Levomethamphetamine: Elimination

 Levomethamphetamine is excreted in urine 40.8 to 49.0% as unchanged levomethamphetamine and 2.1 to 3.3% as levoamphetamine.
 Levomethamphetamine can register on urine drug tests as either methamphetamine, amphetamine, or both, depending on the subject's metabolism and dosage.
 Levomethamphetamine metabolizes completely into levoamphetamine after a period of time.

 The mean elimination half-life of levomethamphetamine ranges between 10.2 and 15.0 hours.
 For comparison, the elimination half-life of dextromethamphetamine was around 10.2 to 10.7 hours in the same studies.
 The clearance of levomethamphetamine is 15.5 to 19.1 L/h or 0.221 L/h⋅kg.

 With selegiline at an oral dose of 10 mg, levomethamphetamine and levoamphetamine are eliminated in urine and recovery of levomethamphetamine is 20 to 60% (or about 2–6 mg) while that of levoamphetamine is 9 to 30% (or about 1–3 mg).

 Chemistry

 Levomethamphetamine, also known as L-α,N-dimethyl-β-phenylethylamine or as L-N-methylamphetamine, is a substituted phenethylamine and amphetamine.
 It is the levorotatory enantiomer of methamphetamine.
 Racemic methamphetamine contains two optical isomers in equal amounts, dextromethamphetamine (the dextrorotatory enantiomer) and levomethamphetamine.

 History

 Methamphetamine, a racemic mixture of dextromethamphetamine and levomethamphetamine, was first discovered and synthesized in 1919.
 Methamphetamine was first introduced for medical use in 1938 in oral form under the brand name Pervitin in Germany.
-Over-the-counter nasal decongestant inhalers containing enantiopure levomethamphetamine, originally labeled with the chemical name l-desoxyephedrine, were first introduced in 1958 under the brand name Vicks Inhaler.
+Over-the-counter nasal decongestant inhalers containing enantiopure levomethamphetamine, originally labeled with the chemical name "l-desoxyephedrine", were first introduced in 1958 under the brand name Vicks Inhaler.
 By 1995, the brand name was changed to Vicks Vapor Inhaler.
-In 1998, the United States Food and Drug Administration (FDA) required that the chemical name on the labeling be changed from l-desoxyephedrine to levmetamfetamine.
+In 1998, the United States Food and Drug Administration (FDA) required that the chemical name on the labeling be changed from l-desoxyephedrine to "levmetamfetamine".
+As of 2026, Vicks only sells a non-medicated VapoInhaler product that no longer contains this Ingredient.